cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

 The entire configuration of the `hydra-node` is provided through command-line options.
 Options are used to configure various elements of the network, API, chain connection and used ledger.
 You can use the `--help` option to get a description of all options:

 ```
+hydra-node - Implementation of the Hydra Head protocol

 Usage: hydra-node ([-q|--quiet] (-n|--node-id NODE-ID) [-h|--host IP]
                     [-p|--port PORT] [-P|--peer ARG] [--api-host IP]